What is the Detroit Urban Craft Fair?

 Incomplete or unpaid applications will be automatically disqualified.
 No late applications will be accepted.
 No exceptions.
 Please do not e-mail us asking if you can apply late.

 DUCF is a juried show.
 Vendors are selected based on quality, originality, uniqueness and their price point.
-We do our best to keep the fair fresh by rotating vendors.
+We do our best to keep the fair fresh by rotating vendors, and our jurors are rotated each year as well.
 If you’ve applied before and didn’t get in, please feel encouraged to apply this year.
 Conversely, please understand that we cannot accept every vendor who applies, or has sold at a DUCF before.

 Vendors are allowed to split a booth.
 To apply with a partner, fill out the application once.
 Make sure to write the business names of all companies on the application.
 Include information and photos from all businesses.
 Then pick one person to be your e-mail and address contact.
 Submit one application fee.